 With these tips on growing cucumbers, you can tend to your plants and keep them healthy and productive.
 Even beginners can have great success once they learn the ins and outs of their care.

 If you want to learn all about growing your crops vertically, then you need my book, Vertical Vegetables.
-It has everything you need to know in order to be successful, plus almost two dozen detailed step-by-step projects that you can build in your own garden!
+It has everything you need to know to be successful, plus almost two dozen detailed step-by-step projects that you can build in your own garden!
+Order your copy today!

 Learn more about my Vertical Vegetables book here.